kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rules_management.md

 | Condition Label Template | Syntax: `label:value`.
 Jinja supported. `{{HOSTNAME}}` available.                     |
 | Condition Host           | Comma-separated list of hostnames.
 Jinja supported including `{{HOSTNAME}}`.          |

+## Rule Order

+The Syncer applies your configured `Folder Index` (and the rule's `Sort Field`) to the order rules appear in Checkmk.
+After every `checkmk export_rules` run the syncer-owned rules in each ruleset are
+re-anchored: the first syncer rule keeps its current position relative to user-created rules around it, and every subsequent rule is moved to sit directly after the previous one — strictly within the syncer's own rules.

+Important: rules **not** managed by the syncer (i.e. without the `cmdbsyncer_<account_id>` description marker) are never moved.
+Their position relative to other user rules is preserved; only their position relative to the syncer block can shift, because the syncer rules cluster together once sorted.

+If you need a specific top-to-bottom order in a ruleset, just set the `Folder Index` on each `RuleMngmtOutcome` (lower index = higher in the list) and re-run `checkmk export_rules`.

 ## Finding the Ruleset ID and Value Format

 The easiest way to find the correct ruleset ID and the expected JSON value format is to: